Skip to content

 Fix

-after the character-by-character comparison loop, if no difference was found AND the current word is longer than the next word, return empty string immediately.
+After the character-by-character loop, if both words are compared fully and the current word is longer than the next word, return empty string immediately.

 Interview Questions on This Topic